-Area Source Glycol Dehydrator Applicabilities
+Area Source Applicability

 40 CFR Part 63, Subpart HH also applies to area sources of HAPs.
-An area source is a HAP source whose potential to emit is less than 10 tpy of any single HAP or 25 tpy for all HAPs in aggregate.
+An area source is a HAP source whose total HAP emissions are less than 10 tpy of any single HAP or 25 tpy for all HAPs in aggregate.
 This subpart requires different emission reduction requirements for glycol dehydration units found at oil and gas production facilities based on their geographical location.